DarkEnergyScienceCollaboration/CS4.2/README.md

-#  Identify relevant galaxy properties
+#  Validation protocol for input catalogs

 Summary -- A standard protocol should be developed to test the catalogs.